-- · COMPASS testing is required in order to take a transitional studies course.
-This applies to special, transfer and transient students, to students with revised placement from a college-level to a transitional studies course, to students who elect to take a transitional studies course, as well as to students who are required to take the COMPASS exam as part of the admission process.
-Students who have taken the COMPASS exam at another TBR institution must have their test scores and transcript sent to the College. - Students with transitional studies requirements must enroll in transitional studies courses until all transitional studies requirements are completed.
-Students may take college-level courses concurrently with transitional studies courses that do not require skills in which the student is currently deficient. - · Students may not withdraw from a transitional studies course except for extraordinary reasons and with special permission from the Transitional Studies Director. - If a student has made progress in a particular course but has not completed all competencies by the end of the semester, he/she may qualify for an E (Extension) grade. - · Instructional labs provide tutoring and supplementary materials. - · Credit hours earned for transitional studies courses do not satisfy the requirements for an associate degree. - DSPS 0800, Psychology of Learning, is mandatory for students who place into any two subject areas at either the basic (0700) or developmental (0800, 0850) level.
-Transitional studies students not required to take DSPS 0800 may elect to take it.
+- Valid ACT/SAT scores, COMPASS or other assessment is needed to determine Transitional Studies course placement.
+Students who have taken the COMPASS exam at another TBR institution must have their transcript and test scores sent to the College. - Transitional Studies requirements must be completed during the student's initial terms of enrollment.
+A grade of "C" or higher is required for progression to the next course.
+Auditing is not allowed. - Students may not withdraw from a Transitional Studies course except for extraordinary reasons and with special permission from the Transitional Studies Director.

+- If a student has made progress in a particular course but has not completed all competencies by the end of the semester, he/she may qualify for an E (Extension) grade. - Instructional labs provide tutoring and supplementary materials. - Credit hours earned for Transitional Studies courses do not satisfy the requirements for an associate degree. - DSPS 0800, Psychology of Learning, is mandatory for students who place into any two subject areas at either the basic (0700) or developmental (0800, 0850) level.
+Transitional Studies students not required to take DSPS 0800 may elect to take it.